Techtonica/curriculum/react-js/react.md

 ### Wrap Up

-- Why React?
-(This could be the closing comments)
+Why React?
-    1. It simplifies creating UI, especially when compared to prior libraries, such as jQuery.
+    1. It simplifies creating UI's, especially when compared to other libraries, such as jQuery.
     2. It is easier to read, and as a result is also easier to maintain.
     3. It encourages creating reusable components that you use everywhere, rather than recreating things everywhere.
     4. While it is a bit of a departure from prior approaches, co-locating markup with JavaScript leads to more easily understood code.